 SkyBlock, like Survival Island, is one of the ‘original’ custom maps, lacking frills and vistas, but offering a rock-solid challenge.
 For SkyBlock, just take the scavenging suffering of Survival Island and suspend it thousands of feet in the sky.
 Unlike Floating Island, your little L-shaped dirt pile is the only resource you have, and thus plenty of ingenuity and a mind tuned for conservation is required.
 With the right smarts, you’ll be amazed what you can harvest from a tree and several blocks of dirt.

-An interesting twist on the classic SkyBlocks formula, Sphere Survival puts players on gigantic spheres and sets them on their merry way attempting to bridge to the map’s other spherical worlds while fending off creepers and other Minecraft nasties.
-With heaps of goals to drive players across the world’s multiple spheres as well as the constant challenge of fighting off mobs atop these precarious platforms, this map is a survivalist’s dream come true.
+An interesting twist on the classic SkyBlock formula, Sphere Survival puts you on gigantic spheres and set you on your merry way attempting to bridge to the map’s other spherical worlds while fending off creepers and other Minecraft nasties.
+With heaps of goals to drive you across the world’s multiple spheres as well as the constant challenge of fighting off mobs atop these precarious platforms, this map is a survivalist’s dream come true.